-The Parma Heights Fire Department has a proud tradition of providing state of the art Fire Protection and Emergency Medical Services to the citizens of Parma Heights.
-In 2015, the department responded to 3,559 emergencies.
+The Parma Heights Fire Department has a proud tradition of providing World Class Fire Protection and Emergency Medical Services to the citizens of Parma Heights, located in the southwest area of Cuyahoga County, Ohio.
+In 2021, the department responded to 3,786 calls for service of which 82% of those calls were for medical emergencies.

-The Parma Heights Fire Department was evaluated in 2015 by the Insurance Service Office (ISO) Public Protection Classification Program, attaining the ISO rank of 3.
-Only the top 8.5% of fire departments in the United States have an ISO rating of 3 or better.
-This program evaluates four aspects of fire protection: Needed Fire Flow (for select occupancies), Emergency Communications, Fire Department, and Water Supply.
-This is an important tool when used along with other benchmarks and standards to evaluate the service delivered by a fire department.
+The Parma Heights Fire Department was evaluated in 2021 by the Insurance Service Office (ISO) Public Protection Classification Program, attaining the ISO rank of 2.
+Only the top 4% of fire departments in the United States have an ISO rating of 3 or better.
+This is just one example of the commitment to safety and service the city of Parma Heights has made to its residents.

 The department responds to emergencies with the following primary apparatus:

-- 1 - triple combination pumper (also equipped with Advanced Life Support EMS Equipment and Jaws of Life)
+- 1 - 2010 Sutphen triple combination pumper (also equipped with Advanced Life Support EMS Equipment and Jaws of Life)

-- 1 - 90 foot aerial platform (also equipped with Advanced Life Support EMS Equipment and Jaws of Life)
+- 1 - 1995 Sutphen 90 foot aerial platform (also equipped with Advanced Life Support EMS Equipment and Jaws of Life)

 - 2 - ALS ambulance/rescue squads

 - 2022 F450 Demers Ambulance